Being charged with sexual assault by a college or university has serious consequences

-When someone is being charged with sexual assault or there is an allegation of sexual assault or sexual misconduct on campus or against a student or staff member and a complaint is made to the school’s Title IX office, schools are obligated to meet certain requirements under Title IX of the Civil Rights Act.
+When someone is accused of sexual misconduct on campus or against a student or staff member and a complaint is made to the school’s Title IX office, schools are obligated to meet certain requirements under Title IX of the Civil Rights Act.
 Title IX prohibits sex discrimination in educational institutions that receive federal funding (which includes private colleges since students receive financial aid) and it has been interpreted to cover sexual harassment and sexual violence.
 Under Title IX, schools are legally required to respond and remedy hostile educational environments and failure to do so puts a school at risk of losing its federal funding.

 Since that letter came out, schools rushed to set up policies and procedures to establish their compliance with Title IX.
 The Letter mandated the hiring of a Title IX Coordinator in every institution and to adopt a grievance procedure outlining the complaint, investigation, and disciplinary process for addressing sex discrimination, sexual harassment, and sexual violence.